reframe-hpc/reframe/docs/tutorial_deps.rst

 .. literalinclude:: ../tutorials/deps/osu_benchmarks.py
    :lines: 112-123

-This test doesn't need any specific programming environment, just the `builtin` environment in the `login` partition.
+This test doesn't need any specific programming environment, we pick the `gnu` environment in the `login` partition.
 The build tests would then copy the benchmark and build them for the different programming environments:

 .. literalinclude:: ../tutorials/deps/osu_benchmarks.py